The process is outlined below in 10 easy steps.

 7. We make appointments for you

-Once we have received the balance of your payment due for your application, we will then make your appointment.Working with you and the local authorities we will endeavour to make a mutually convenient time for you to visit your local police station and health centre.
+Once we have received the balance of your payment due for your application, we will then make your appointment.Working with you and the local authorities we will endeavour to make a mutually convenient time for you to visit your local police station.

 8. Visit the Spanish authorities